zydeco/GooseLua/docs/Lua_interface/Libraries/goose.md

 Some properties are vectors, which have `x` and `y` fields that can be read/written separately, or they can be assigned from a tuple or a table.
 See [Vector2](../Types/vector2.md).

+**Warning:** This library can only be called from within a [hook](hook.md), since the goose entity isn't created yet at the time mods are loaded.
+To work around this, you can add a `preRender` hook and remove it once it's called, as seen in the example for [renderData](#renderdata).

 #### Example

 ```lua